luchichang/CICD-Automated-Pipelines/Tekton/01. Tekton Base Pipeline/README.md

-# creating the Basic Tekton Pipeline.
+# creating the Basic Tekton Pipeline

 ## Description,
    * Structuring a __Tekton Pipeline__ project and authoring Tekton Pipeline and tasks so that they are easy to use and parameterize.